rvantonder/bap-usage-patterns/README.md

 Var: t = 0x3:32
 ```

+Some things to note:
+* We use the built in `Stmt.eval` to interpret the BIL code
+* In the background, `Stmt.eval` instantiates an interpreter for us, using a `Bili.context`
+* The resulting state can be accessed through `ctxt#bindings`, which contains `Bil.Result`s that can be queried

 #### Interpreting BIR

 Let's take things up a notch.
 Instead of interpreting a sequence of BIL instructions, we're now going to interpret BAP IR code.
 The BAP IR is the preferred representation for program analysis.
 Instead of writing a sequence of BIR statements, (analogous
 to the `gcd` routine in BIL from before), we are instead going to interpret the BIR generated when BAP lifts a binary.
-Our binary
-will be compiled to the ARM architecture.
-Here's the source
+For this example, our binary will be compiled to the ARM architecture.
+Here's the source:

 ```c
 // fib.c